BPUFF – System Engineer II

 - Five (5) years of additional SE experience may be substituted for a bachelor’s degree.

-Zavda is a small business and an equal opportunity employer.
-Zavda provides the opportunity to provide dependable solutions and support to national security missions.
-Zavda prides itself on its continued professional growth and is always looking for qualified candidates to contribute to this upwards trend.
-Don’t hesitate to reach out to our team with questions on positions or for more information on our company!
+Zavda is a small business and an equal opportunity employer that is inclusive to Veterans, Women, Minorities, and Individuals with Disabilities.
+We pride ourselves on our continued professional growth and are always looking for qualified candidates.
+Please don’t hesitate to reach out to our team with questions on positions or for more information about our company!